eliona-smart-building-assistant/open-bos-app/README.md

 ### Continuous asset creation ###

-Assets for all devices connected to the OpenBOS account are created automatically when the configuration is added.
+Assets for all devices connected to the OpenBOS edge are created automatically when the configuration is added.

 To select which assets to create, a filter could be specified in config.
 The schema of the filter is defined in the `openapi.yaml` file.

 Possible filter parameters are defined in the structs in `broker.go` and marked with `eliona:"attribute_name,filterable"` field tag.

 To avoid conflicts, the Global Asset Identifier is a manufacturer's ID prefixed with asset type name as a namespace.

-### Dashboard ###

-An example dashboard meant for a quick start or showcasing the apps abilities can be obtained by accessing the dashboard endpoint defined in the `openapi.yaml` file.

 ## Tools